MicrosoftStudentChapter/MAKEATHON/CONTRIBUTING.md

 ### Advice for new contributors
 Start small.
 The PRs most likely to be merged are the ones that make small, easily reviewed changes with clear and specific intentions.

-It's a good idea to gauge interest in your intended work by finding the current issue for it or creating a new one yourself.Once you've spent a little bit of time planning your solution, it's a good idea to go back to the issue and talk about your approach.
+It's a good idea to gauge interest in your intended work by finding the current issue for it or creating a new one yourself.
+Once you've spent a little bit of time planning your solution, it's a good idea to go back to the issue and talk about your approach.
 ### Developer Setup
 First, you'll need [Python ](https://www.python.org/downloads/release/python-391/ "Python version 3.9.1") which matches our current version i.e. 3.9.1.
 Secondly, you'll need [Django](https://pypi.org/project/Django/ "Django").